Consumer Digital Empowerment Index

 Two stages of Index Development:

 1) The work began with the identification of 10 consumption areas, by a panel of 21 experts across 9 markets with diverse expertise in the digital landscape.
-Through five rounds of surveys, experts identified the leading consumption areas, and a list of the 40 most empowering digital services.
-They also evaluated the impact of each digital service on sustainability.
+Through five rounds of surveys, from April to September 2022, experts identified the leading consumption areas, and a list of the 40 most empowering digital services.
+They also evaluated the impact of each digital service on sustainability

 2) The second part of the research was an online survey measuring consumers’ experience with digital services.
-The survey took place in 10 countries , with a total of 18,861 total respondents aged between 18 and 74.
-The sample of respondents were weighted to align with the national distribution of internet users.
+The survey took place in 10 countries during September 2022, September 2023, and September 2024.
+The third wave involved a total of 18,855 respondents, aged between 18 and 74.
+The samples of respondents were weighted to align with the national distribution of internet users

 Each digital service was scored on three criteria: